HaneenKh88/data-structures-and-algorithms/code-challenges/401-CodeChellenges/StackWithQueue/Readme10.md

 ### API

-1.Connect Stack class with its methods.
+1. Connect Stack class with its methods.
-2.Create Stack class with its methods:
+2. Create Stack class with its methods.
-3.enqueue method which inserts value into the PseudoQueue, using a first-in, first-out approach.
+3. Enqueue method which inserts value into the PseudoQueue, using a first-in, first-out approach.
-4.dequeue method which extracts a value from the PseudoQueue, using a first-in, first-out approach.
+4. Dequeue method which extracts a value from the PseudoQueue, using a first-in, first-out approach.

 ***********************************************************************************************